SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

-Export csv files of all the rows that have more than 0 Fund Request (column Fund Request)
+Export csv files (with few expectations listed above) of all  the rows that have more than 0 Fund Request (column Fund Request)

+**Expectations:**

+We don’t export space names that only contain person name

 **NB!** Do only one at the time ****